Skip to Content

 Ushuaia, Argentina, The Southernmost city on earth

 The Galapagos Islands, located off the coast of Ecuador, offer some of the most unique and diverse marine life in the world.
-Snorkeling and diving trips can take you face-to-face with sea lions, penguins, sharks, and various fishes.
+You can take a snorkeling or diving trip to view sea lions, penguins, and sharks.

-The Amazon rainforest is a destination unlike any other, offering visitors the chance to spot exotic animals such as jaguars, anacondas, and sloths.
-You can explore the vast jungle on hikes, canoe rides, or by staying at a jungle lodge for a few days.
+Visiting the Amazon rainforest is also an adventure.
+You can hike through the jungle or explore the amazon river by boat.
+You can also stay in nature at a jungle lodge.
 Trekking in the Peruvian Amazon was one of my favorite parts of my South America trip.

 Lake Atitlan, Guatemala

-In Selvatura Park, Guatemala you can zip lining in the heart of the Petén jungle which is home to various species of monkeys, tropical birds, and exotic plants.
-On Mombacho Volcano, Nicaragua you can zip line through the cloud forest and coffee plantations surrounding this dormant volcano.
+Zip lining and canopy tours are also popular adventure activities in Central America.
+In Monteverde, Costa Rica or Selvatura Park, Guatemala, you can zip line through the cloud forest canopy.
+You can spot various species of monkeys, tropical birds, and exotic plants.
+On Mombacho Volcano, Nicaragua you can zip line through the cloud forest and coffee plantations surrounding a dormant volcano.

-Winner: There are plenty of adventures to be had in both regions but South America offers a wider range of adventure activities.
-Mostly due to the Andes mountain range.
+Winner: South America offers a wider range of adventure activities.

 13. Language

+Of course, Spanish isn’t spoken everywhere in Latin America.
+In Brazil, the largest country in South America, Portuguese is the official language.
+If you plan to visit Brazil, it’s a good idea to take some time to learn basic Portuguese.
 I spent 2.5 months in Brazil last year.
 Before my trip, I assumed that I would get by just fine with my intermediate Spanish.
 I was wrong.
 It was a struggle.
 I found Spanish to be pretty much useless.
-Before you travel to Brazil, I highly recommend you take some time to learn basic Portuguese.
 When I first arrived in Brazil, it was a struggle to get around.
 After I learned some Portuguese phrases, it became much easier.

 Other than other tourists, it’s rare to meet an English speaker in Central and South America.
 Even in large cities.
 I was surprised by this while visiting Buenos Aires.
 Very few people speak English.
 You will encounter some English speakers in major tourist destinations, large hotels, and touristy restaurants.
 Outside of that, most only people speak Spanish.

-As you prepare for your trip, focusing on learning basic Spanish and Portuguese (if you plan to visit Brazil) will be the most beneficial.
-This will enable you to communicate with locals and navigate much more easily.
+As you prepare for your trip, taking some time to learn basic Spanish and Portuguese (if you plan to visit Brazil).
+This will make it much easier to communicate with locals and navigate.

 Winner: In Central America, you can get by with only Spanish.
 It’s a good idea to learn some basic Portuguese if you plan to travel to Brazil.